"So How does your Council...?" Monthly Zoom Meetings

 Does this sound like something you would be interested in participating in?
 If so, what topics would you like to cover?
 I honestly want to hear your feedback so please let me know what you think.
 Please contact me at 403-816-9776 (phone or text) or

 You are invited to join the next session, So How Does Your Council...
-Honour and Celebrate Our Lady of Good Counsel?
-It will be held on Monday, February 24, 2025 at 7pm on Zoom.
+Plan Spiritual Retreats and Programs?
+It will be held on Monday, May 26, 2025 at 7pm on Zoom.
 Join Zoom Meeting https://us06web.zoom.us/j/86223470188?pwd=JNyb9CMg5NjvTCeTs1OrixI5aaroGG.1 Meeting ID: 862 2347 0188 Passcode: 840877 |

 For Him through her,